 - Do It Yourself – As I said above, I like to build things.
 The aspect of building my own brew setup was exciting in itself for me.
 I didn’t want to buy something off the shelf.

 Considering the above, I opted for an electric brew setup.
 As with many others, I leveraged heavily off of Kal’s design (www.electricbrewery.com) as well as a few other alternate electric brew setups floating out there.
 I ordered Stainless Steel Pots and performed the necessary modifications for an electric brew setup.
 As for the control panel, I ended up coming up with my own modified design that was simplified vs Kal’s design (ie. I didn’t use contactors, I didn’t have any alarms, I had to manually move cables to switch from my HLT to my BK etc, etc).
 Best of all….I used a toolbox for a panel (panels are expensive!).

-It wasn’t as nice or feature rich as Kal’s panel, but it came in cheaper and still gave me the same control over brewing temperatures.
+It wasn’t as nice or feature rich as Kal’s panel, but it came in cheaper and still gave me similar control over brewing temperatures.
 My brew equipment went through a couple changes (ie. bought small DC pumps and changed to a HERMS instead of batch mashing, then bought chuggers, etc) but I brewed with this panel for quite a while.
 Eventually I got thinking that it would be nice to have temperature profiles recorded from my brew sessions.
 I did a lot of searching again but this time found nothing that fit my requirements.
 I did find one or two products but they were not fully functional at the time.